barumau/panlingue/eng/dunia_baxe.md

 ## Easy sentences

-In this section we will compare the sentence structures of Pandunia with English and Chinese, the two most widely spoken languages of the world.
+In this section we will compare the sentence structures of Panlingue with English and Chinese, the two most widely spoken languages of the world.